ThreeMammals/Ocelot/docs/features/authorisation.rst

 Authorisation
 =============

 Ocelot supports claims based authorisation which is run post authentication.
-This means if you have a route you want to authorise you can add the following to you ReRoute configuration.
+This means if you have a route you want to authorise you can add the following to you Route configuration.

 .. code-block:: json